- Approximate height: 15 - 20cm (6 - 8 inches)

 - Supplied in the 9cm pot we grow them in - for best results we recommend potting on using a 1 litre pot

-Although the plant is evergreen, by late winter the seedheads and foliage will be brown at the ends and looking tired.
-We suggest cutting the plant back hard at this time to between one and two inches high, to allow new fresh foliage to grow through as the spring comes.
+In sheltered spots the plant is evergreen, but by late winter the seedheads and foliage will be brown at the ends and looking tired.
+We suggest cutting the plant back hard at this time to allow new fresh foliage to grow through as the spring comes.